Polar code course

-This course provides training to navigation officers to operate ships in polar waters and to address additional provisions deemed necessary for consideration beyond existing requirements of the SOLAS and MARPOL Conventions, in order to take into account the climatic conditions of polar waters and to meet appropriate standards of maritime safety and pollution prevention.
+This course provides training to navigation officers to operate ships in polar waters and to address additional provisions deemed necessary for consideration beyond existing requirements of the SOLAS and MARPOL Conventions in order to take into account the climatic conditions of polar waters and to meet appropriate standards of maritime safety and pollution prevention.

 Goals and objectives

-To promote safety of life and property at sea and the protection of the marine environment by improving deck officer’s knowledge operating in Polar Waters.
+To promote safety of life and property at sea and the protection of the marine environment by improving deck officer’s knowledge of operating in Polar Waters.
 More specifically, a participant successfully completing this course will gain: